SameerR007/contrastive_learning/corrupt/readme.md

 - **3** - For n=3

 ### Note:
-- Alpha represents the weightage given to entailment loss minimization.
 - n represents the number of words that are corrupted in the query.